 We have performed sensitivity analyses to determine how market rate changes will affect the fair value of our unhedged floating rate debt.
 Such an analysis is inherently limited in that it reflects a singular, hypothetical set of assumptions.
 Actual market movements may vary significantly from our assumptions.
 Fair value sensitivity is not necessarily indicative of the ultimate cash flow or earnings effect we would recognize from the assumed market rate movements.
-We are exposed to cash flow risk due to changes in interest rates with respect to the unhedged floating rate balances owed at December 31, 2014 and 2013, of \$946.4 million and \$1.128 billion, respectively, including floating rate debt under our prior credit agreement and term loan agreement and floating rate municipal bond obligations.
-A one percentage point increase in interest rates on our variable-rate debt as of December 31, 2014 and 2013, would decrease our annual pre-tax income by approximately \$9.5 million and \$11.3 million, respectively.
+We are exposed to cash flow risk due to changes in interest rates with respect to the unhedged floating rate balances owed at December 31, 2015 and 2014, of \$771.4 million and \$946.4 million, respectively, including floating rate debt under our credit agreement and floating rate municipal bond obligations.
+A one percentage point increase in interest rates on our variable-rate debt as of December 31, 2015 and 2014, would decrease our annual pre-tax income by approximately \$7.7 million and \$9.5 million, respectively.
 All of our remaining debt instruments are at fixed rates, or effectively fixed under the interest rate swap agreements described above; therefore, changes in market interest rates under these instruments would not significantly impact our cash flows or results of operations, subject to counterparty default risk.

 The market price of diesel fuel is unpredictable and can fluctuate significantly.
-We purchase approximately 32.3 million gallons of fuel per year; therefore, a significant increase in the price of fuel could adversely affect our business and reduce our operating margins.
+We purchase approximately 34.2 million gallons of fuel per year; therefore, a significant increase in the price of fuel could adversely affect our business and reduce our operating margins.
 To manage a portion of this risk, we periodically enter into fuel hedge agreements related to forecasted diesel fuel purchases.

-At December 31, 2014, our derivative instruments included one fuel hedge agreement as follows:
+At December 31, 2015, our derivative instruments included two fuel hedge agreements as follows:

-Diesel Rate Notional Amount Paid Fixed Date Entered (in gallons per month) (per gallon) Diesel Rate Received Variable Effective Date Expiration Date June 2012 300,000 \$ 3.60 DOE Diesel Fuel Index January 2014 December 2015
+Date Entered Notional Amount (in gallons per month) Diesel Rate Paid Fixed (per gallon) Diesel Rate Received Variable Effective Date Expiration Date May 2015 300,000 \$ 3.280 DOE Diesel Fuel Index January 2016 December 2017 May 2015 200,000 \$ 3.275 DOE Diesel Fuel Index January 2016 December 2017

-\If the national U.S. on-highway average price for a gallon of diesel fuel ("average price"), as published by the Department of Energy, exceeds the contract price per gallon, we receive the difference between the average price and the contract price (multiplied by the notional number of gallons) from the counterparty.
+\If the national U.S. on-highway average price for a gallon of diesel fuel, or average price, as published by the Department of Energy, exceeds the contract price per gallon, we receive the difference between the average price and the contract price (multiplied by the notional number of gallons) from the counterparty.
 If the average price is less than the contract price per gallon, we pay the difference to the counterparty.

-Under derivatives and hedging guidance, the fuel hedge is considered a cash flow hedge for a portion of our forecasted diesel fuel purchases, and we apply hedge accounting to account for this instrument.
+Under derivatives and hedging guidance, the fuel hedges are considered cash flow hedges for a portion of our forecasted diesel fuel purchases, and we apply hedge accounting to account for these instruments.